-Amazon EC2 provides a Java-based command-line client that wraps the Amazon EC2 Query API.
-You must install the command line tools before you can try the example commands in this section.
-For information about installing the command line tools, see Installing the Amazon EC2 Command Line Interface Tools on Windows (p.
-104).
+Amazon EC2 provides a set of Java-based command line interface (CLI) tools.
+You must install the CLI tools before you can try the example commands in this section.
+For more information, see Installing the Amazon EC2 Command Line Interface Tools on Windows (p.
+108).